AbdullahKeteldijk/wdps/README.md

 # wdps2018
 Web Data Processing Systems 2018 (VU course XM_40020)

 # Assignment 1: Large Scale Entity Linking
+For this assignment we had to perform [Entity Linking](https://en.wikipedia.org/wiki/Entity_linking) on a collection of web pages.
+In order to do this we divided the work into two parts.
+In the first part we extracted the candidate entities.
+In the second part we linked these entities to the entities in the knowledge base.

+# Assignment 2: Creating a knowledgebase from UrbanDictionary.com
+Text written on the internet is often not as well written as text on Wikipedia or in newspapers the Wall Street Journal.
+However, these are often used in information extraction methods on the web.
+This can cause some methods to perform to have suboptimal performences when they come accross slang terms.
+People on the internet often use slang terms which are difficult to disambiguate using standard methods.
+To our knowledge there is no such thing as a knowlegdebase for slang term.
+We therefore constructed a knowledge graph of words on UrbanDictionary.com to enhance the results of our entity linking code.
+We got the data from [Matt Bierner] (https://github.com/mattbierner/urban-dictionary-entry-collector).

 The first assignment for this course is to perform [Entity Linking](https://en.wikipedia.org/wiki/Entity_linking) on a collection of web pages.
 Your solution should be scalable and accurate, and conform to the specifications below.
 You should work in groups of 3 or 4 people, and use a version control system that we can access.
 After forming a group, set up a private version control repository using [BitBucket](https://bitbucket.org) or [Github](http://github.com) and give me access (my username is bennokr on both websites).
 If you need help with this, contact me.
 You can use *any existing languages or tools you want*, as long as it's easy for us to run it on the DAS-4 cluster.
 Of course, your solution is not allowed to call web services over the internet.
 You are encouraged to use the technologies covered in the lectures.

 Your solution should be runnable trough a bash script with the command line options specified below.
 An example of some dummy starter code is available in this repository.